chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 [reference](https://launchschool.com/lessons/d5964d17/assignments/3db48c51)

 - How it works: In OLOO, we have a prototype object and use `Object.create` to create new objects that inherit from that prototype.
-An `init` method defined on the prototype is used to customize the state of each object: initializing newly created objects with their own properties.  `init` returns `this`, a reference to the calling object.
+An `init` method defined on the prototype is used to customize the state of each new object: initializing newly created objects with their own properties.  `init` returns `this`, a reference to the calling object.

 - Syntax